saw/babel-plugin-pro-debugger/README.md

 This babel plugin automates the process of fixing this garbage code to bring up to date with industry best practies.

-All debugger statements will be relaced with `console.log('---here filename line: linenum---)` statements, ready to deploy to production.
+All debugger statements will be replaced with `console.log('---here filename line: linenum---)` statements, ready to deploy to production.

 ## Babel Compatibility Notes